 - Follow the instructions in the “Usage” section to start embedding your images, videos etc.

-I have created a PDF file documenting the various ways to use this plugin.
+Our documentation for this plugin shows the various ways to use this plugin.

 If you are looking for a professionally supported, feature rich and robust video lightbox plugin then checkout our WordPress Lightbox Ultimate Plugin.